 After cancer surgery — particularly for breast cancer — many patients experience an early tumor recurrence.
 It is not clear why, but new research suggests that common pain-reducing, anti-inflammatory drugs may prevent that from happening.

-However, the recurrence of cancer after surgery is not an uncommon occurrence.
+However, the recurrence of cancer after surgery is

 Some who have gone through surgery are at an increased risk of early recurrence, although the precise reasons why are currently unclear.